Tips for using your insurance to pay for therapy

 Open Enrollment is when you pick your health insurance plans for the upcoming year (this usually occurs during the Fall.)
 A Special Enrollment Period is a time outside of the normal window of Open Enrollment when you can sign up for health insurance.
 A Qualifying Life Event is a change in your personal circumstances that would make you eligible to change your coverage outside of the Open Enrollment period.
 Hot Tip: Check out the list of Qualifying Life Events if you are stuck with an insurance policy that is not working for you.
 You may be able to make a change in your coverage mid-year.

 1: Contact your insurer directly.
 They have a responsibility to help you out in these types of situations.
 No one should have to wait months for mental health services.
 This can be dangerous, and causes unnecessary suffering.
 Your insurer has an obligation to maintain a robust network of providers who can meet the needs of their members.
-When an insurer fails to have enough providers, it is called “network deficiency.”
+When an insurer fails to have enough providers, it is called “network insufficiency.”

 3: If you still can’t get help, see if you are eligible for a Qualifying Life Event to get you out of that policy that is not working for you.